1.9. How Cases Move Through the System

 How Cases Move Through the System

 The criminal justice process is not what gets portrayed on television, and most cases do not go to trial or result in a prison sentence.
 Part of the problem is that our current system is overloaded and ensuring due process and crime control can be more challenging than one thinks.
-In order to effectively process cases through the criminal justice system, discretion is an important tool for police, prosecutors, judges, and correctional officials.
-Discretion provides freedom to make decisions, specifically it is the power to make decisions on issues within legal guidelines.
-Many people see discretion as for the most powerful tool of the criminal justice system.
+To effectively process cases through the criminal justice system, discretion is an important tool for police, prosecutors, judges, and correctional officials.
+Discretion provides freedom to make decisions, specifically, it is the power to make decisions on issues within legal guidelines.
+Many people see discretion as the most powerful tool of the criminal justice system.
 [1] [2]

 Exercise on Discretion